uticus/llm_agents_system/docs/infra/cost_latency_optimization.md

 - **Budget enforcement in BudgetTracker:** Add `cost_limit_usd: float` and `token_limit: int` thresholds with a `check_budget()` method that raises `BudgetExceededError` when a threshold is reached, allowing agents to self-limit automatically.

 - **Cache warming:** Add a `warm(pairs: list[tuple[LLMRequest, LLMResponse]])` method to `CompletionCache` that pre-populates the cache from a known set of request/response pairs, useful for seeding from a golden dataset.

+- **`DeduplicationStore.add_batch(hashes)`:** A single SQLite transaction for multiple hashes reduces write latency from O(N commits) to O(1) for bulk indexing workloads while preserving atomicity at the batch boundary.

+- **`SQLiteDeduplicationStore` connection lifecycle:** Add `close()`/`__enter__`/`__exit__` for deterministic file-handle release in long-running services and test harnesses.

+- **`SQLiteDeduplicationStore` TTL-based expiry:** A `ttl_days: int | None` constructor parameter that records each hash's insertion timestamp and prunes rows older than N days, preventing unbounded database growth in continuous ingestion jobs.

+- **Cross-process `RedisDeduplicationStore`:** For multi-worker deployments where multiple processes share one ingestion pipeline, a Redis-backed store with server-side TTL would provide shared dedup state without changing any consumer interface.

 ---